WordPress/blueprints/docs/build-your-first-blueprint.md

 }
 ```

-This Blueprint isn't very exciting just yet – it effectively does same as the empty Blueprint above `{}`.
-We're about to change that!
+This Blueprint isn't very exciting—it creates the same default site as the empty Blueprint above.
+Let's do something about it!

-In WordPress, the site title is stored in the `blogname` option.
-Let's add our first step and set that option to "My first Blueprint":
+WordPress stores the site title in the `blogname` option.
+Add your first step and set that option to "My first Blueprint":

 ```json
 {